 My research interest focuses on developing nanoelectrochemistry technologies, and discovering novel nanomaterials, and their implications for clean energy and biomedicine applications.
 We are also interested in ionic liquids chemistry and their applicaitons for electrochemical energy conversion and storage.
 We are exploring these new electrode and electrolyte materials for electrocatalysis and applications in water splitting for generation of hydrogen fuel, oxygen reduction for fuel cells and lithium-air batteries, and gas sensors.

 Fundamental to these research programs is the investigation of kinetics of electron transfer processes occurring at microscopic electrolyte/material interfaces.
 Our approaches involve a number of electrochemical, microscopic and spectroscopic methods.
 We specialise in scanning micro- and nano-probe electrochemistry techniques such as scanning electrochemical microscopy (SECM) and AFM which provide the basis for such local characterisation.
 The scope of our research includes evolution of photoelectrons at illuminated semiconductor/electrolyte interfaces, neural prosthesis for bionic ears and eyes, and imaging activity of biomolecuels coupled to artificial systems.

-- Secretary and Elected Chairman, Royal Australian Chemical Institute Electrochemistry Division (EDRACI)
+- Chairman of Royal Australian Chemical Institute Electrochemistry Division (EDRACI)

 - Chartered Member of Royal Australian Chemical Institute (RACI)